Chief Information Security Officer (CISO) Certificate

 Students who complete the CISO Certificate Program and who subsequently apply for and are admitted into the Heinz College MSIT Degree Program are eligible for a tuition discount scholarship.
 Tuition that has been paid for completing any or all of the Heinz College Executive Education certificate programs (up to $40,000) by the individual student or their sponsor/employer will be matched with a tuition discount from the MSIT program—reducing the cost to complete the MSIT degree by up to $40,000.

-In order to be considered, applicants to the MSIT program should indicate their enrollment status with the CIO, CISO and/or CRO certificate program(s) on the Application for Admission.
+In order to be considered, applicants to the MSIT program should indicate their enrollment status with the CIO, CISO, CRO and/or Digital LEEP certificate program(s) on the Application for Admission.

 Please note: The tuition discount is only available once a student has completed all of the certificate program’s requirements.
 Completion of a certificate program does not guarantee admission to the MSIT program.